5 Things to Know About the iOS 14.8 Update

 Apple’s confirmed its new iOS 15 operating system and it’s currently in beta testing.

-The iOS 15 release date lands in the fall, but if you don’t want to wait, you can download the software on your iPhone right now. iOS 15 supports all iOS 14-powered devices.
+The iOS 15 release date lands on September 20th, but if you don’t want to wait, you can download the software on your iPhone right now. iOS 15 supports all iOS 14-powered devices.

 For more on iOS 15 and the beta, have a look at our walkthrough.